alsamitech/alsws/README.md

 The Port numbers are **MEANT** to be changed.
 Before compling, please change the port number to whatever port you desire.

+There is a simple TCP Client bundled with alsws.
+However, it is highly reccomended to compile the tcpclient from source

 **THIS COMES WITH NO WARRINTY WHATSOEVER ATTACHED**